 NOTE 2: As an optional optimization for a roaming UE, instead of performing steps 3 and 4, the LMF may invoke the Nlmf_Location_EventNotify service operation directly towards the HGMLC.

-5. The (H)GMLC uses the LDR reference number received in step 3 or step 4 to identify the periodic and triggered location request received in step 1 of clause 6.3.1 and then forwards the cancel location to the external LCS client or AF (via the NEF).
+5. The (H)GMLC uses the LDR reference number received in step 3 or step 4 to identify the periodic and triggered location request received in step 1 of clause 6.3.1 and then forwards the cancel location to the external LCS client, the NF or the AF (via the NEF).

 6. The LMF returns an acknowledgment to the UE via the serving AMF.

-6.3.3 Cancellation of Reporting of Location Events by an AF or External LCS Client or GMLC
+6.3.3 Cancellation of Reporting of Location Events by an AF, an NF or External LCS Client or GMLC

-Figure 6.3.3-1 summarizes a procedure to enable an AF or External LCS Client or GMLC to cancel a deferred 5GC-MT-LR procedure for periodic, or triggered location.
+Figure 6.3.3-1 summarizes a procedure to enable an AF, an NF or External LCS Client or GMLC to cancel a deferred 5GC-MT-LR procedure for periodic, or triggered location.
 It is assumed that a deferred 5GC-MT-LR for periodic or triggered location events has already been requested according to the procedure in clause 6.3.1 up until at least step 20.

-Figure 6.3.3-1: Cancellation of a Deferred 5GC-MT-LR for periodic or triggered location events by an AF or External LCS Client
+Figure 6.3.3-1: Cancellation of a Deferred 5GC-MT-LR for periodic or triggered location events by an AF, an NF or External LCS Client

-1. The external LCS client or AF (via an NEF) send a request to cancel the periodic or triggered location to the (H)GMLC, the external LCS client or AF shall include the identity of the deferred request.
+1. The external LCS client, the NF or the AF (via an NEF) send a request to cancel the periodic or triggered location to the (H)GMLC, the external LCS client, the NF or the AF shall include the identity of the deferred request.